 If he noticed my deflection, thankfully he didn’t comment.

-“Tana told me you had a room to rent?
-She knows I’ve been looking for a place.”
+“Tana knows I’ve been looking for a place.”

 I doubted he’d improved much over the years.
 That was probably why he needed to find a new place.
-His current roommate probably couldn’t deal with him either.
+When I turned around again, his eyes quickly jumped upward.
+Was he staring at my butt?
+I narrowed my eyes suspiciously.

-“What’s wrong with where you’re living right now?
+“What’s wrong with your current place?
 Did you get kicked out?”

 “That’s not working out?”